Gandi/hubot-cron-events/README.md

             .cron blah room = shell
             .cron blah message = tick tack
         .cron start blah
-            activates the job, which ill run every 5 seconds .cron blah * * * * *
+            activates the job, which will run every 5 seconds .cron blah * * * * *
             modifies the job blah to run every minutes instead and it will emit the same event cron.message